-Investigate the type of pest digging into your mulched beds to figure out how to best keep the animal away.
-Look for clues such as foot prints, feces or damage on nearby plants to identify the culprit.
-For instance, tiny bite marks on the leaves of plants could indicate a rabbit problem, while chipmunks, squirrels and voles cause shallow burrows without mounds.
+Before you take any preventative action, you should first investigate the type of pest digging into your mulched beds to figure out how to best keep the animal away.
+Look for clues such as footprints, feces, or damage on nearby plants to identify the culprit.
+For instance, tiny bite marks on the leaves of plants could indicate a rabbit problem, while chipmunks, squirrels, and voles create shallow burrows without mounds.

 Scare the animals away from your mulched beds.
-Place a scarecrow strategically in the garden or hang aluminum pie plates or strips from branches of trees to make noises that scare them away.
-Install motion-activated lights or alarm systems around the area that set off automatically when tread upon.
+Place a scarecrow strategically in the garden or hang aluminum pie plates or foil strips from branches of trees to make noises or create movement that scare them away.
+Install motion-activated lights or sprinklers around the area that turn on automatically when sensors detect movement, which activates the lights or sprinklers.
 Alternatively, set timers on the systems to turn on during the time of day or night when human activity in the garden is the least.

 Train your pets if they are causing the damage.
 Take your dog for frequent walks to help expend surplus energy that is otherwise redirected at digging.
-Make a sandpit in a corner of your yard and train your canine to dig there by placing treats and his favorite toys there.
-Supervise your dog's time outdoors and redirect his attention if he starts digging your mulch and flowers.
+Make a sandpit in a corner of your yard and train your canine to dig there by placing treats and their favorite toys there.
+Supervise your dog's time outdoors and redirect his attention if they start digging your mulch and flowers.

 Change soft mulch in your yard to a coarse, hard mulch such as rocks, crushed stone or gravel.
 Most animals find the harder mulches more difficult to dig into.

-Place chunks of soap, human hair, cayenne pepper or garlic in old pantyhose or mesh bags and suspend near the flowerbeds to deter pests.
+Although these remedies are largely anecdotal, they're worth a try.
+Place chunks of soap, human hair, cayenne pepper, or garlic in old pantyhose or mesh bags and suspend near the flowerbeds to deter pests.